Geum triflorum: Varieties and forms

+Geum triflorum var. campanulatum

 Geum triflorum var. campanulatum was described as a separate species, Erythrocoma campanulata, by Greene and as Geum campanulatum by English-born botanist George Neville Jones, but American botanist Charles Leo Hitchcock argued for its classification as a variety of G. triflorum in 1961, writing, "There has been much diversity of opinion regarding both the generic status of, and significance of the variation in, this complex.
 In general the several taxa that have been recognized at the specific level are largely sympatric and completely transitional and there seems to be no good reason to recognize more than 3 races for our area...".
 This has become the accepted view as researched by botanist Richard Pankhurst.
 It differs in having leaflets that are rounder (obovate-cuneiform instead of cuneiform), shorter leaves overall, and flowers that are more open or bell-shaped (campanulate).
 It was described from a type specimen found in the Olympic Mountains.
 It is recorded by the USDA Natural Resources Conservation Service PLANTS database (PLANTS) as growing in Washington state and Oregon.
 This variety is accepted by World Flora Online (WFO) and PLANTS, but not Plants of the World Online (POWO) or Flora of North America (FNA).

+Geum triflorum var. canescens

 Geum triflorum var. canescens was similarly described by Greene as Erythrocoma canescens in his 1906 book.
 Arguing against Erythrocoma, the Swedish-American botanist Per Axel Rydberg classified it as Sieversia canescens in 1913.
 In 1958, American botanist and plant taxonomist Philip A. Munz accepted it as a species but moved it back to Geum as Geum canescens.
 In 1990, John T. Kartesz and Kanchi Gandhi published an article on the nomenclature of North American plants giving it its current status as a variety of G. triflorum.
 The type specimen was collected in the northern Sierra Nevada Mountains in 1863 near Ebbett's Pass.
 It is distinguished by being stouter and sometimes taller than Geum triflorum var. campanulatum and covered in grayish-white hairs on the leaves "canescently soft-villous and sparsely pilose", but with similarly shorter leaves than the species.
 It is recorded by PLANTS as growing in the Pacific Northwest of the United States including California, Idaho, Montana, Nevada, Oregon, Washington state, and Wyoming with county level distribution records in northern California and Nevada.
 This variety is accepted by WFO and PLANTS, but not POWO or FNA.